-The AlphaLine instrument is stocked in the warehouse with all software pre-installed.
+The AlphaLine instrument is delivered with all software pre-installed.
 The commissioning engineer will select the function the AlphaLine instrument requires.

 When a AlphaLine instrument is started up for the first time, or after a RESET, a selection menu appears where the required application can be selected.
 See Figure 15: First Start up Screen (Empty) on page 24.